-We maintain an interest rate risk management strategy under which we use derivative financial instruments to manage the adverse impact of interest rates changes on the value of our investment portfolio as well as our cash flows and, in particular we attempt to mitigate the risk of the cost of our short-term variable rate liabilities increasing at a faster rate than the earnings of our long-term assets during a period of rising interest rates.
-The principal derivatives instruments that we use are interest rate swaps, TBA securities and put and call options on TBA securities.
-We account for derivatives in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended, or SFAS No. 133.
-SFAS No. 133 requires an entity to recognize all derivatives as either assets or liabilities in the balance sheet and to measure those instruments at fair value.
+We maintain an interest rate risk management strategy under which we use derivative financial instruments to manage the adverse impact of interest rates changes on the value of our investment portfolio as well as our cash flows.
+In particular we attempt to mitigate the risk of the cost of our short-term variable rate liabilities increasing at a faster rate than the earnings of our long-term assets during a period of rising interest rates.
+The principal derivatives instruments that we use are interest rate swaps, interest rate swaptions, TBA agency securities, options and futures.
+We account for derivatives in accordance with ASC 815.
+ASC 815 requires an entity to recognize all derivatives as either assets or liabilities in the balance sheet and to measure those instruments at fair value.

 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative and the resulting designation.
 Derivatives that are intended to hedge exposure to variability in expected future cash flows are considered cash flow hedges.
-For derivatives designated in qualifying cash flow hedging relationships, the effective portion of the fair value adjustments are initially recorded in other comprehensive income (a component of stockholders' equity) and reclassified to income at the time that the hedged transactions affect earnings.
+For derivatives designated in qualifying cash flow hedging relationships, the effective portion of the fair value adjustments are initially recorded in OCI (a component of stockholders' equity) and reclassified to income at the time that the hedged transactions affect earnings.
 The ineffective portion of the fair value adjustments is recognized in gain (loss) on derivative instruments in net income immediately.
-For derivatives not designated in hedging relationships under SFAS No. 133, the fair value adjustments are recorded in gain (loss) on derivative instruments in net income.
-Derivatives in a gain position are reported as derivative assets, at fair value in our consolidated balance sheets.
-When the underlying hedged transaction ceases to exist, all changes in the fair value of the instrument are marked-to-market with changes in value included in gain (loss) on derivative instruments in net income for each period until the derivative instrument matures or is settled as well as any amounts that have been previously deferred in accumulated other comprehensive income may need to be reclassified to net income.
-We generally enter into interest rate swaps with the intention of qualifying for hedge accounting.
+For derivatives not designated in hedging relationships under ASC 815, the fair value adjustments are recorded in gain (loss) on derivative instruments in net income.
+Derivatives in a gain position are reported as derivative assets at fair value, and derivatives in a loss position are reported as derivative liabilities at fair value in our consolidated balance sheet.
+When the underlying hedged transaction ceases to exist, all changes in the fair value of the instrument are included in gain (loss) on derivative instruments in net income for each period until the derivative instrument matures or is settled.
+Any amounts that have been previously deferred in accumulated OCI may need to be reclassified to net income.
+Any gain (loss) on derivative instruments is included in the operating section in our consolidated statement of cash flows.